-Before hitting the road, it is crucial to download one or both of these camping apps.
+Before hitting the road, it is crucial to download one or both camping apps.
 They essential to find campgrounds and have a wealth of information.

 Campermate – Awesome app for backpackers including information on campgrounds, places to go, public toilets, wifi, places for water, and much more.
 Be sure to read the comments!

 WikiCamps NZ – Another great app with even more filters and camping options listed than Campermate.
 Lack of comments and prices led us to use Campermate more often.
 However, there is information on DOC huts that can be very helpful.

 While it is unlikely anything will occur (New Zealand is a safe country), theft and car break-ins do occur.
 Hopefully, it won’t happen to you.
 Make sure to hide any belongings in the vehicle and do not leave valuables in the car.
 For peace of mind, we recommend getting travel insurance with World Nomads.
 You can book the coverage before OR during your trip and they have top rated insurance and theft protection.

 Don’t forget your handy travel guides.
 While Lonely Planet in our humble opinion has slipped in years past on reading material, they still come in handy.
 While we get frustrated at times with outdated information, lack of updates, and prices that never seem to match up, they are excellent for help with creating itineraries.
 Frustrated or not, we always seem to download a copy before we travel.

 Click on the banner for 30% off all Lonely Planet guidebooks!

 Check out our Ultimate Guide to Backpacking New Zealand:

 Looking for some epic hikes?
 Choose from one of the Nine Great Walks: